orientechnologies/orientdb-docs/src/marcopolo/MarcoPolo-delete-record.md

 ### Example

 Consider the use case where you need to remove a series of records from the database.
-Rather than calling `delete_record()` individually on each instance, you mght want to create a function to handle the deletions.
+Rather than calling `delete_record()` individually on each instance, you might want to create a function to handle the deletions.

 ```elixir
 @doc """Function to remove records from the database.
 It takes as arguments